 Asset Purchase Price or % of Interest Acquired Share Information Loans/Liens Status/Disposition Business Interests erests C.D.M.
 Leasing LLC 100% This is an inactive Florida Limited Liability Company.
-The company owns two vehicles which are currently being leased to Receivership Entity Respiro, Inc. Valkyrie Aviation, LLC 100% This is an inactive Florida Limited Liability Company established to co-own and operate King Air.
+The company owned three vehicles which were being leased to Receivership Entity Respiro, Inc. On March 15, 2013, the Court granted the Receiver's motion to transfer title to the vehicles to Respiro (Doc.
+989).
+The company does not have any other assets.
+Valkyrie Aviation, LLC 100% This is an inactive Florida Limited Liability Company established to co-own and operate King Air.
 This company has a potential \$112,500 interest in an airplane transferred to another entity which assumed the note and mortgage.
 The Receiver is evaluating this transaction and Chris Moody's interest in the airplane.
-Collingwood Construction Group, LLC 16% 16% Collingwood Construction Group, LLC was liquidated through a Chapter 7 bankruptcy proceeding and is no longer in operation.
+Collingwood Construction Group, LLC 16% Collingwood Construction Group, LLC was liquidated through a Chapter 7 bankruptcy proceeding and is no longer in operation.
 Accordingly, the Receiver will not be able to recover any funds for this investment.
 TRD Land 43, LLC 3.22% Limited Partnership Interest Chris Moody invested approximately \$59,500 in this company to help fund the purchase of 43 acres in Arcadia, Florida.
 The Receiver is evaluating Chris Moody's interest in this property.
 Rand Hillview, LLC 11 limited Partnership units The property owned by this entity was foreclosed on by the bank.
 It does not appear that the Receiver will be able to recover any funds for this investment.